shearer12345/graphics/topics/whyIsComputerGraphicsHard.md

-%whyIsComputerGraphicsHard
-%shearer12345
+#Why Is Computer Graphics Hard?

-#Why do you think?
+##Why do you think?

-#What do we mean by Computer Graphics
+##What do we mean by Computer Graphics

 - ???

-#What do we mean by Computer Graphics
+##What do we mean by Computer Graphics

 - interactive
 - 3D